Disability rights movement: Autism rights movement

 The autism rights movement is a social movement that emphasizes the concept of neurodiversity, viewing the autism spectrum as a result of natural variations in the human brain rather than a disorder to be cured.
 The autism rights movement advocates for several goals, including greater acceptance of autistic behaviors; therapies that focus on coping skills rather than imitating the behaviors of neurotypical peers; the creation of social networks and events that allow autistic people to socialize on their own terms; and the recognition of the autistic community as a minority group.

 Autism rights or neurodiversity advocates believe that the autism spectrum is primarily genetic and should be accepted as a natural expression of the human genome.
 This perspective is distinct from two other views: the medical perspective that autism is caused by a genetic defect and should be addressed by targeting the autism gene(s), and fringe theories that autism is caused by environmental factors such as vaccines.
 The movement is controversial.
 A common criticism against autistic activists is that the majority of them are "high-functioning" or have Asperger syndrome and do not represent the views of "low-functioning" autistic people.

 People with mental health issues

 Advocates for the rights of people with mental health disabilities focus mainly on self-determination, and an individual's ability to live independently.
 The right to have an independent life, using paid assistant care instead of being institutionalized, if the individual wishes, is a major goal of the disability rights movement, and is the main goal of the similar independent living and self-advocacy movements, which are most strongly associated with people with intellectual disabilities and mental health disorders.
 These movements have supported people with disabilities to live as more active participants in society.

-Access to education and employment

-Access to education and employment have also been a major focus of the disability rights movement.
-Adaptive technologies, enabling people to work jobs they could not have previously, help create access to jobs and economic independence.
-Access in the classroom has helped improve education opportunities and independence for people with disabilities.